libapps/libapps-mirror/nassh/doc/options.md

 Report connection attempt counts to the relay server.
 If you don't know what this is for, then just ignore it.

+## `--resume-connection`

+Whether to try to auto-resume broken relay connections.

 ## `--ssh-agent=<backend ID>,<backend ID>,...`

 A comma-separated list of IDs of backends to use with the builtin JS SSH agent.